MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

   --name $AUTOUPGRADEPROFILE
 ```

+> [!NOTE]
+> Deleting an auto-upgrade profile for an in-progress update run will not affect the existing update run which will continue.

 ## Validate auto-upgrade

 Auto-upgrades will happen only when new Kubernetes or node images are made available.
+When auto-upgrade is triggered, a linked update run is created, so you can use [manage update run](./update-orchestration.md#manage-an-update-run) to see the results of the auto-upgrade.

-You can check your existing versions as a baseline as follows.
+You can also check your existing versions as a baseline as follows.

 ```azurecli-interactive
 # Get Kubernetes version for a member cluster